sosy-lab/benchexec/doc/runexec.md

 e.g. for CPU time (`--timelimit`), wall time (`--walltimelimit`), or memory consumption (`--memlimit`).
 If any of the limits is exceeded, the started command is killed forcefully (including any child processes it started).
-Additionally, a "soft" limit can be given for CPU time (needs to be smaller than the real limit).
+Additionally, a "soft" limit (`--softtimelimit`) can be given for CPU time (needs to be smaller than the real limit).
 If given, the tool is sent the `TERM` signal after the soft limit is reached, which will allow it to shutdown gracefully
 (e.g., including writing output files and generating statistics)